itsHabib/Google-Home-SMS/README.md

 ## Current Progress
 As of 1 / 08 / 2018 the server for sending texts is complete.
-The plan is to complete the Google Action by 1 / 14/ 2018.
+The plan is to complete the Google Action by 1 / 22 / 2018.

 ## Usage
 In order to use the code I've written so far you need to first set up a Twilio account and get an account SID and auth token.
-Once you obtain those you can clone / fork the repository and just run the main go file, providing your creds.
+Once you obtain those you can clone / fork the repository and just run the main go file, providing your creds for Twilio.
-I also created a docker file so that the program can be run in a container.
+I also created a docker file so that the program can be run in a container and a start up script for a Google Compute Engine instance.
 This is how  I have the server running, in a container on a Google Compute Engine instance.
 In order for a text to be sent using the handler a POST request needs to be sent to the server containing a body of:
 ```json
 {